 - 1.1.
-These representations are submitted by Pegasus Group on behalf of Harworth Group on the Ashfield Local Plan Preferred Options Regulation 19 Consultation, in relation to Harworth's interests north of Sutton-in-Ashfield. - 1.2.
+This Hearing Statement has been prepared by Pegasus Group on behalf of our client Harworth Group in response to the Matters, Issues and Questions set out by the Inspectors for the Ashfield District Local Plan Examination in relation to Harworth's interests north of Sutton-in-Ashfield. - 1.2.
 The site is being promoted by Harworth Group plc, who will act as single promoter and master developer.
 Harworth has an excellent track record of delivering high quality new schemes across the North of England and the Midlands including in Gedling and at Thoresby Vale in Newark and Sherwood. - 1.3.
-It is a new development proposal not previously submitted to the Call for Site and is being promoted for over 1,000 homes with a local centre and a new primary school.
-The site is shown in Appendix A and a document setting out the vision for the site is included at Appendix B. - 1.4.
-The following representations set out concerns about the soundness of current proposed strategy and the legal compliance of the Pre-Submission Draft Local Plan.
+This is a development proposal which was not submitted in response to the Call for Sites consultation and can deliver approximately 1,000 homes with a local centre and a new primary school.
+The site is shown in Appendix A and a document setting out the vision for the site is included at Appendix B.